 Recognizing And Understanding Synchronicity

-My husband and I had dinner last Friday with my brother-in-law and his wife.
-I recently turned them onto Conversations With God by Neale Donald Walsch, and we were discussing the concept that God is all around you and talking with you all the time, in ways you never really thought about – you need only pay attention.
+In Conversations With God by Neale Donald Walsch, he introduces the concept that God is all around you and talking with you all the time, in ways you never really thought about: you need only pay attention.

 A sure sign of synchronicity is repetition.
 When you see something or hear a song or phrase over and over, and the odds of that thing occurring that frequently are pretty low, and it catches your attention and makes you go, “Hmmm…,” you can safely assume that it was meant to do just that and you might be able to find meaning behind it.